 Obviously there are plenty of foreign places but these are generally more expensive, though still perfectly affordable.
 Compared to the likes of other capitals like Sydney, Paris and London, Beijing is comfortable to live in financially.

-I’m not sure which program is most suited to me, can you help?
+I’m not sure which program is most suited to me?

 We are always here to help.

 You can use our Live chat feature below, or drop us an email.

 We can chat through the study abroad programs and internships.
 Everyone is different and has their own preferences and goals.